forallsys/wire/doc/guides/migrate.md

 atleast that was the intention when writing it!).
 There are a few changes you should know:

-- Wire pushes a real binary file to apply keys.
-You'll need to _atleast_ add garnix's public key for your remote server otherwise it will refuse the binary.
 - [You don't have to use a root user](/guides/non-root-user.html)
 - `apply-local` does not exist, `apply` will apply locally when appropriate
 - [Many options have been aliased to nicer names](/reference/module.html)